rach/rach.github.io/_posts/2015-08-14-handling-race-condition-insert-with-sqlalchemy.md

 ---

 In some cases, you may want to have a unique column other than a primary key id.
-E.g: email, passport number, national id, vat number ...
+E.g: email, passport number, national id, vat number, ...
-If you have some unique constraints on table then you may hit some race condition problem in some edge cases.
+If you have some unique constraints on a table then you may hit some race condition problem in some edge cases.
 In this post, we will only cover this case base on Postgres, but I assume that the behavior is similar with other RDBMS: Mysql, Oracle, ...

 To clarify the context, race condition problem doesn't apply to unique constraint when you are using a sequence for the value like a primary key with autoincrement set.
-The reason is because sequences are not transactional.
+The reason is because sequences are non-transactional.
 You can easily test it by opening 2 `psql` and play with sequences.
-In other words `nexval(sequence)` will never give you the same value, no matter the transaction and the transaction isolation doesn't apply to it.
+In other words, `nexval(sequence)` will never give you the same value, no matter of the transaction and the transaction isolation doesn't apply to it.

 To illustrate our problem, we have a model called `Link`.
-This model is used to stored an url and we don't want any duplicate of urls in the table so we made this column unique.
+This model is used to stored an URL and we don't want any duplicate of URLs in the table so we made this column unique.

 {% highlight python %}
 from sqlalchemy.ext.declarative import declared_attr, as_declarative